These remodeling do’s and don'ts could help you make the most of your home—and potentially even increase its resale value

 Before you start researching contractors and picking out paint colors, make sure your time and money will be well spent and that your project will add to your home’s value—not just your stress level.
-Here are a few do’s and don’ts to consider.
+Here are a few dos and don’ts to consider.

 Renovate or not?

-As you think about your proposed renovations, also keep in mind that there’s a risk that you’ll make your home more difficult to sell by adding too much to its value.
+As you think about your proposed renovations, also keep in mind that you could make your home more difficult to sell by adding too much to its value.

 Even expensive renovations don’t always make up for their costs when you put your home on the market.

 If, after pricing out your renovation options, you find that the cost—and inconvenience—outweigh the gains, you might consider looking for a house that already has the amenities you want.

 Decided to go ahead?
 Now, how will you pay for the renovation?

-With any renovation project, it’s easy to get caught up in the fun decisions—selecting your fixtures, appliances, colors and décor.
+With any renovation project, it’s easy to get caught up in the fun decisions—selecting your fixtures, appliances, colors and decor.
 But before you get too carried away, make sure your finances are in order.

 A ballpark figure isn’t quite enough—it’s important to establish exactly how much you’re willing to spend.
 There’s an all-too-common phenomenon known as “scope creep,” in which you add a little of this and a little of that, and before you know it your budget is blown.
 Knowing (and sticking to) your number will help you determine early on what you can afford—and help prevent disappointment and financial stress later on.

-If you’re not paying for your renovation with the cash you’ve saved, you’ll need to borrow money.
-A home equity line of credit may be an attractive option, allowing to you pay your expenses as they come up.
+If you’re not paying for your renovation with cash you’ve saved, you’ll need to borrow money.
+A home equity line of credit may be an attractive option, allowing you to pay your expenses as they come up.
 If you have enough equity in your home and your current mortgage interest rate is higher than rates for a new mortgage, you might also consider a cash-out refinance.
 If you don’t want to borrow against your home, look into traditional bank loans or credit card promotions, including limited-time, 0% APR financing or reward programs that offer cash back.

 How’s your money best spent?

-Don’t underestimate the value of quality structural upgrades.
-Investing in redoing your siding may not be as sexy as adding a master bedroom suite, but it can be pretty attractive when it comes time to sell.
-According to Remodeling 2017 Cost vs. Value Report, new siding can recoup 76% of the initial cost (on average).
-Not only does it give your house a visible facelift — it also makes for a warmer, more energy-efficient home.
+Redoing your siding may not be as sexy as adding a master bedroom suite, but it can be pretty attractive when it comes time to sell.
+According to Remodeling’s 2019 Cost vs. Value Report, new siding can recoup 75.6% of the initial cost (on average).
+2 Not only does it give your house a visible face-lift, but it also makes for a warmer, more energy-efficient home.

-Consider replacing your front door with a high-quality door.
-First impressions matter and it’s the first thing friends, neighbors—and potential buyers—notice when they walk into your house.
+Consider replacing your front door with a higher-quality version.
+First impressions matter, and the door is the first thing that friends and neighbors—and potential buyers—notice when they walk into your house.
 Rather spend your renovation budget elsewhere?
 Add a fresh coat of paint to the door and buy a new welcome mat.

 Are you planning to stay in your home as you age?
 Then you might not want your proposed renovation to include additional stairs, or a doorway or hall that might not be easily navigable with a wheelchair or walker.
 Think instead about things like a shower with seating and an anti-slip coating, or kitchen cabinets with pull-up and pull-down shelves.

 Do it yourself or hire a pro?

 You can sometimes save money by tackling a renovation project—or part of it, like painting or spackling—yourself.
 With thousands of how-to videos online, it’s easier than ever to become a do-it-yourself (DIY) expert.
 But know your limits.
 A project that has to be done twice is the most expensive project of all.

 Do your homework before hiring a professional.
 Recommendations from friends and relatives may be useful, but don’t stop there when you’re hiring an electrician, plumber or contractor.
-Nationally-known websites offer local customer reviews that can be valuable resources.
+Nationally known websites offer local customer reviews that can be valuable resources.
 And before you hire anyone, always get a face-to-face consultation and cost estimate.

 Remodeling your home is a big project even if someone else is doing all the work.
 But creating the home you really want can be deeply satisfying—especially if you do it at a cost that makes you feel as comfortable as your house does.